longhorn/website/content/docs/1.5.0/references/settings.md

 The Priority Class setting will specify a Priority Class for the Longhorn workloads to run as.
 This can be used to set the priority for Longhorn workloads higher so that they will not be the first to be evicted when a node is under pressure.

-Longhorn system contains user deployed components (e.g, Longhorn manager, Longhorn driver, Longhorn UI) and system managed components (e.g, instance manager, engine image, CSI driver, etc.)
+Longhorn system contains user deployed components (e.g, Longhorn manager, Longhorn driver, Longhorn UI) and system managed components (e.g, instance manager, engine image, CSI driver, etc.).

 Note that this setting only sets Priority Class for system managed components.
 Depending on how you deployed Longhorn, you need to set Priority Class for user deployed components in Helm chart or deployment YAML file.

 > **Warning:** This setting should only be changed after detaching all Longhorn volumes, as the Longhorn system components will be restarted to apply the setting.
 The Priority Class update will take a while, and users cannot operate Longhorn system during the update.
 Hence, it's recommended to set the Priority Class during Longhorn deployment.

 See [Priority Class](../../advanced-resources/deploy/priority-class) for details.